Tom Graves (writer): Best of Enemies film and Emmy award

-In 2010 Graves acquired a video set of the 12 acrimonious debates between Gore Vidal and William F. Buckley Jr. that aired on television in 1968 as a part of the ABC network's Presidential convention coverage.
-Graves had over several decades attempted to acquire the videos from ABC which consistently turned him down.
-Graves had wanted to write about the debates ever since he was a freshman in college and had never let the idea slip away.
-He learned that an associate of Vidal's had wangled a set of the tapes from ABC, but they were to be exclusively for Vidal's usage.
+In 2010, Graves acquired a video set of the 12 acrimonious debates between Gore Vidal and William F. Buckley Jr. that aired on television in 1968 as a part of the ABC Network's presidential convention coverage.
+Over several decades, Graves attempted to acquire the videos from ABC, which consistently turned him down.
+Graves learned that an associate of Vidal's had acquired a set of the tapes from ABC, but they were to be exclusively for Vidal's usage.
 Graves convinced Vidal's associate of his good intentions and was allowed to duplicate the tapes.
-Once received, Graves was even more sure of the value of these now-forgotten debates.
 He approached the Memphis Brooks Museum of Art about a special screening of the videos, and was accepted.
 Hoping for at least 100 interested attendees, the show sold out and there was standing room only.
 Bloggers quickly reported the news that the debates still existed and that the screening had received an eager audience.

 Graves' long-time friend, fellow Memphian and writer/filmmaker Robert Gordon, contacted him about viewing the Buckley-Vidal videos.
 Gordon asked Graves if the debates might make a good documentary, Graves responded enthusiastically and teamed with Gordon to make the film.
 Gordon also enlisted his frequent filmmaking partner, Morgan Neville, and the three began interviewing subjects for the project.
 The film, which later was titled Best of Enemies, took five years to complete and premiered at The Sundance Film Festival in 2015 to laudatory reviews.
 It was purchased by Magnolia Films and had a successful theatrical run.
 The film was shown on the PBS show Independent Lens in 2016 and won a News and Documentary Emmy Award in the category Outstanding Historical Documentary in 2017.
 Graves was credited as Consulting Producer for the film, but, along with Robert Gordon and Morgan Neville, was a writer for the film, but uncredited as a writer.